stacyyuu/reading-notes/401/class-16.md

 - Run cloud-native and enterprise apps
 - Develop for Apple platforms
 3. Provide 1 reason to use ECS instead of a service such as Heroku, Digital Ocean, or Render.com.
-- EC2 eliminates the need to invest in hardwore up front, so you can develop and deploy apps faster.
+- EC2 eliminates the need to invest in hardware up front, so you can develop and deploy apps faster.
 - It can be used to launch as many or as few virtual servers as you need.

 ### EC2 For Humans